chessgames.com

 This kind of Rook and Knight mate is not an Arabian Mate.
 Further, the name Arabian Mate should not be applied to the Hook Mate, either.
 I have compiled a game collection on the Hook Mate as well: Game Collection: Hook Mate Examples.
 For those interested, my game collection for the Arabian Mate is Game Collection: Arabian Mate Examples

 There should be a formal, technical name for this mating position; something like a Rook and Knight Mate with Helper and some other qualifiers.
-My preference, as always, it to keep it short and simple (KISS), so I had been describing it for my students as an <In-His-Face Rook Mate> before I saw the <Vukovic Mate> designation.
-'Vukovic Mate' is the more colorful and easier to remember moniker.
+I had been describing it fancifully for my students as an <In-His-Face Rook Mate> before I saw the <Vuković Mate> designation.
+My preference, as always, it to keep names short and simple (KISS), so I much prefer 'Vuković Mate' and it is the more colorful and easier to remember moniker.

 Similarly, I prefer Pandolfini's use of <Rook Roll> rather than the more mundane and yet proper <Double Rook Mate>.
 (My younger club members irrepressibly smile when I use a giant chess set with a tablecloth "board" and then watch me literally roll it up as the mating net proceeds!)